PG-9-9/Neptune_Interview/README.md

-# 🎻 Violin Posture Feedback System

-Real-time feedback for violinists using computer vision.
-Whether you're bowing like Paganini or flailing like you're conducting a wind symphony, this app’s here to lend a (digital) hand.

----

-## 📸 What It Does

-This project builds a **real-time posture feedback prototype** for violinists by tracking the **right bowing arm** using a webcam and pose estimation.
-It started with the classic interview prompt:
+# Dear Durval Pires

+This submission is the result of digging a little deeper into a deceptively simple challenge:

 > _"Build a real-time posture feedback prototype.
 Highlight the elbow in red if it's lifted above shoulder level."_

-...but, like all interview prompts, I saw it as a springboard.
+I started with this core instruction—but curiosity (after reading few other interview question) led me to build a system that's both faithful to the original task and open to real-world extension.
 So I expanded it into a full-fledged pose-feedback engine, experimenting with biomechanical logic, smoothing strategies, and ergonomic heuristics.
-Because good posture isn’t binary — it's context-aware, nuanced, and sometimes just tired.
+Because good posture isn’t binary — it's context-aware and sometimes just tired .

----

 ## 🧠 Step-by-Step Enhancements & Logic